This page contains a few essential Git guides. The assumption is that you have already installed Git.

 Configuring an SSH key

 I highly recommend setting up an SSH key.
 This will allow you to push and pull from Github without entering your password.
-Hopefully
+You can follow the directions below or use the directions on GitHub.

 1. Open a GitBash prompt.